sympy/sympy/doc/src/guides/solving/solving-guidance.md

 3. Equations that can be solved by inverting some transcendental functions
 4. Problems that can be transformed into the cases above (e.g., by turning trigonometric functions into polynomials)
-5. A few other special cases that can be solved with something like the Lambert W function
+5. A few other special cases that can be solved with something like the {class}`Lambert W function <sympy.functions.elementary.exponential.LambertW>`

 SymPy may reflect that your equation has no solutions that can be expressed algebraically (symbolically) by returning an error such as